Microsoft System Center Virtual Machine Manager virtualization environments

 - Install and configure a hypervisor.

 - Install Microsoft Hyper-V server and VMM on your servers.
-All Delivery Controllers must be in the same forest as the VMM servers.

 - Verify the following account information:

 The account you use to specify hosts in Studio is a VMM administrator or VMM delegated administrator for the relevant Hyper-V machines.
 If this account only has the delegated administrator role in VMM, the storage data is not listed in Studio during the host creation process.